sedzinfo/workingfunctions/docs/reference/symmetric_matrix.md

 ## Arguments

+- matrix:

+  A square numeric matrix.

+- duplicate:

+  Character.
+Which triangle to use as the source.
+One of: `"lower"` mirrors the lower triangle to the upper, or `"upper"` mirrors the upper triangle to the lower.
+Default is `"lower"`.

 - diagonal:

-  Controls the diagonal of the returned matrix.
-One of:

-  - `"upper"` — use the diagonal of `m_upper`.

-  - `"lower"` — use the diagonal of `m_lower`.

-  - `NA` — fill the diagonal with `NA`.

-  - A numeric or character vector of length `nrow(m_upper)` — use the supplied values directly.

-  Default is `NA`.

-- m_upper:

-  A numeric matrix.
-Its upper triangle is used in the result.

-- m_lower:

-  A numeric matrix of the same dimensions as `m_upper`.
-Its lower triangle is used in the result.
+  Value to place on the diagonal.
+If omitted, the original diagonal of `matrix` is preserved.
+Pass `NA` to fill with `NA`.

 ## Value

-A matrix of the same dimensions as the inputs, combining the upper triangle of `m_upper` and the lower triangle of `m_lower`.
+A symmetric matrix of the same dimensions as the input.

 ## See also